PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 The results displayed by Codecov will be marked as passing when the code coverage is sufficiently high.

-If any inconsistencies with the :pep:`8` style guide are found, then automated code style checks will and update that comment as the pull request is updated.
-(NEEDS UPDATING)
+PlasmaPy uses the `black` code formatter.
+If any inconsistencies with its style are found, the `pre-commit.ci - pr` will notify you about them.
+To apply the fixes automagically, write a comment with the message `pre-commit.ci autofix`.
+Remember to `git pull` afterwards!

 .. _testing-guidelines-running-tests-command-line: